mdhsieh/Capstone-Project/README.md

 # Capstone-Project
-A simple way to record places you've visited.
-You can use Place Tracker to remember what restaurants you've eaten at, save your latest doctor's appointment, and more.
+A simple way to keep track of places you've visited.
+You can use Place Tracker to remember what restaurants you've eaten at, save your latest doctor's appointment, or whatever you'd like.

 ## Installation
 To run the app from this repository, you need to: